jnels13/NC_Litigation_Predictor/README.md

 <img src="https://github.com/jnels13/NC_Litigation_Predictor/blob/main/images/Streamlit_Selection.jpg?raw=true" width=400>
 <img src="https://github.com/jnels13/NC_Litigation_Predictor/blob/main/images/Streamlit_Predict.jpg?raw=true" width=400>
 </p>
-The probability of all cases to be affirmed is rather high -- generally in the 70%'s -- though the model is more intended to demonstrate where a given case lies in relation to the mean likelihood of being affirmed.
+The probability of all cases to be affirmed is rather high -- generally in the 70%'s -- which can be misleading.
+Accordingly, I stress the intent of the model as demonstrating where a given case lies in relation to the mean likelihood of being affirmed.

 ### Upcoming Work